robotics-88/pacemaker/README.md

 this will start the server at port 3000.

-Each time you start a virtual drone, it will start a container running ROS, mapversation and fake-heartbeat.
+Each time you start a virtual drone, it will start a container running mapversation and fake-heartbeat.
+For now, ROS needs to be running on the local machine

 The drone names are hard coded in, but you need a .env file for pacemaker that includes: